 Your OS should support TRIM.
 The TRIM command allows your OS to communicate with your SSD drive and tell it which blocks are no longer in use (and are thus clear for wiping).
 Without the TRIM command taking care of some housekeeping on your SSD, the performance will rapidly degrade.
 Modern versions of Windows (7 and up), macOS (10.6.6 and up), and most Linux implementations (Linux Kernel 2.6.33+), support the TRIM command.
 While registry hacks and supplementary programs exist for modifying earlier OS versions like Windows XP to semi-support the TRIM command, there is no native support.
 Your SSD should be paired with a modern OS for maximum performance.

 Leave a portion of the disk empty.
 Check the specs for your drive for specifics.
 Most manufacturers recommend keeping 10-20% of the drive empty.
 This empty space is there to assist the leveling algorithms (they redistribute the data across the NAND modules to minimize the total wear on the drive and ensure a long life and optimum drive performance).
 Too little space and the leveling algorithms work over time and prematurely wear on the drive.

-Store media on a second drive: Until larger SSDs drop radically in price, it makes no sense to store your massive media files on your expensive SSD.
+Store media on a second drive: Until SSDs drop radically in price and are cost competitive with regular hard drives, it makes no sense to store your massive media files on your expensive SSD.
 If you’re storing multiple TB of data, pick up a large traditional HDD to use as secondary drive if possible.